What is Platelet Rich Plasma (PRP)?

-Platelet Rich Plasma therapy (PRP) is a ground-breaking, non-operative treatment option that relieves pain by naturally promoting long-lasting healing of musculoskeletal conditions.
-The acronym PRP has most recently been featured in the news with the rising popularity of the treatment among professional athletes, recreational athletes, and highly functional individuals.
-Many have attributed PRP injections, particularly for athletic injuries, with enabling them to return back to regular activities and competition with minimal to no pain at all.
-This rapidly emerging technique shows very promising potential for many conditions such as arthritis, tendonitis, and ligament sprains and tears.
+Platelet Rich Plasma therapy (PRP) is a revolutionary, non-surgical treatment option that relieves pain by promoting natural, long-lasting healing of musculoskeletal conditions.
+PRP has recently risen in popularity among professional athletes, recreational athletes, and highly functional individuals.
+PRP injections, especially for athletic injuries, allow patients to return to their regular activities and competition with little to no pain.
+As a rapidly emerging technique, PRP shows promise for many conditions such as arthritis, tendonitis, and ligament sprains and tears.

-PRP therapy is offered at our stem cell clinic in Charlotte, and presents patients with a long lasting, permanent solution through the body’s natural healing process.
-PRP is not something that wears off over time (as is the case with a traditional pain injection).
+PRP therapy is offered at our stem cell center in Charlotte and offers patients a long-lasting, permanent solution through the body’s natural healing process.
+PRP does not wear off over time as traditional pain injections do.

 WHAT IS PRP (PLATELET RICH PLASMA)?

-PRP is human blood that is spun down and separated producing a concentration of platelets above normal values.
-Platelets are the clotting cells of our blood, but they also have great potential in enhancing healing of muscle, tendon, and ligaments.
-Studies suggest that growth factors released by platelets recruit reparative cells, may augment tissue repair, and accelerate soft tissue healing.
+PRP is the patient’s own blood that is spun and separated to produce an above normal concentration of platelets.
+Platelets are clotting cells that also demonstrate significant potential in enhancing healing of muscle, tendon, and ligaments.
+Studies suggest that the growth factors from platelets recruit reparative cells, may improve tissue repair, and speed the healing of soft tissues.

-PRP has been used in surgery to augment shoulder rotator cuff and Achilles tendon repair.
-PRP has also shown great promise when injected into chronically injured tendons and when proper healing has not taken place.
-Many clinical trials are underway to determine the full spectrum of use for PRP.
-In a spine practice, clinicians have anecdotally noted promising results when PRP is injected into spinal ligaments, into facet joints, and/or intervertebral discs when other traditional treatments have failed.
+PRP has been used in surgeries for shoulder rotator cuff and Achilles tendon repair and in injections for chronically injured tendons that have not healed properly.
+Many clinical trials are examining the full spectrum of PRP uses.
+In a spine practice, clinicians have noted promising results when PRP injections are used for spinal ligaments, facet joints, and/or intervertebral discs after traditional treatments have failed.

 THE SCIENCE OF PRP

-Our blood is made up of 93% red blood cells, 6% white blood cells, 1% platelets and plasma.
-Platelets are best known for their function of blood-clotting to stop bleeding.
-Platelets, however, are much more significant than this, as human platelets are also a critical component in injury healing.
+Our blood is 93% red blood cells, 6% white blood cells, 1% platelets and plasma.
+Platelets are best known for their blood-clotting ability to stop bleeding, but they are also a critical component in injury healing.